-The Sierra Negra volcano is one of five volcanoes on the island of Isabela, and boasts the second largest volcanic caldera in the world.
+The Sierra Negra volcano is one of five volcanoes on the island of Isabela and boasts the second-largest volcanic caldera in the world.
 This volcano is one of the most active in the Galapagos, with the last eruption in 2005, you will have the opportunity to explore thermal vents and other fascinating geologic features in this highly active geothermal area.

-Pinnacle is a volcanic islet in the island of Bartolome.
-It is one of the “younger” islands in he Galápagos archipelago, with a total land area of just 1.2 square kilometres (0.5 square miles), this island offers some of the most beautiful landscapes in the archipelago.
+Pinnacle is a volcanic islet on the island of Bartolome.
+It is one of the “younger” islands in the Galápagos archipelago, with a total land area of just 1.2 square kilometers (0.5 square miles), this island offers some of the most beautiful landscapes in the archipelago.
 The island consists of an extinct volcano and a variety of red, orange, green, and glistening black volcanic formations.
 It has two visitor sites.
 At the first one, visitors can swim and snorkel around Pinnacle Rock; the underwater world is really impressive.
 The bay is also an excellent place to go swimming.
 The twin bays are separated by a narrow isthmus.

 Las Grietas means “the crevasses,” a pretty name for one of the Galápagos Islands’ most enchanting locations, this is a place to swim in cool ocean water between two tall cliffs, where the earth has opened like a “crack” or “crevasse”.
-Las Grietas is very close to Puerto Ayora that it takes a few hours to visit so can easily be combined with other activities the same day.
+Las Grietas is very close to Puerto Ayora and it takes a few hours to visit so can easily be combined with other activities on the same day.

 Or call our US Phone Line